SETTY-POOJITHA-AI/LU-Decomposition/README.md

 ## Result:
-Thus the program to find the LU Decomposition of a matrix is written and verified using python programming.
+Thus the program to find the LU Decomposition of a matrix is written and verified using python programing.